Special Operations Executive: Agents

 A variety of people from all classes and pre-war occupations served SOE in the field.
 The backgrounds of agents in F Section, for example, ranged from aristocrats such as Polish-born Countess Krystyna Skarbek, and Noor Inayat Khan, the daughter of an Indian Sufi leader, to working-class people such as Violette Szabo and Michael Trotobas, with some even reputedly from the criminal underworld.
-Some of them were recruited by word of mouth among the acquaintances of SOE's officers, others responded to routine trawls of the armed forces for people with unusual languages or other specialised skills.
+Some of them were recruited by word of mouth among the acquaintances of SOE's officers; others responded to routine trawls of the armed forces for people with unusual languages or other specialised skills.

 In most cases, the primary quality required of an agent was a deep knowledge of the country in which he or she was to operate, and especially its language, if the agent was to pass as a native of the country.
 Dual nationality was often a prized attribute.
 This was particularly so of France.
-In other cases, especially in the Balkans, a lesser degree of fluency was required as the resistance groups concerned were already in open rebellion and a clandestine existence was unnecessary.
+In other cases, especially in the Balkans, a lesser degree of fluency was required as the resistance groups concerned were already in open rebellion, and a clandestine existence was unnecessary.
 A flair for diplomacy combined with a taste for rough soldiering was more necessary.
-Some regular army officers proved adept as envoys, although others (such as the former diplomat Fitzroy Maclean or the classicist Christopher Woodhouse) were commissioned only during wartime.
+Some regular army officers proved adept as envoys, and others (such as the former diplomat Fitzroy Maclean or the classicist Christopher Woodhouse) were commissioned only during wartime.
 Several of SOE's agents were from the Jewish Parachutists of Mandate Palestine, some of whom were émigrés from countries in Europe.
 Thirty-two of them served as agents in the field, seven of whom were captured and executed.